Tuberculosis Infection (latent) and active/suspect cases of tuberculosis are reportable to the Health Unit.

 Tuberculin Skin Testing (TST)

-The use of TSTs or IGRAs for the diagnosis of active TB disease in adults is not recommended.
+Note: The use of TSTs or IGRAs to exclude the diagnosis of active TB disease is not recommended.

 Two-Step TST |